tiggerntatie/Tungsten-Moon-Tech-Demo-2/README.md

 * B controller button or R key or LEFT VR controller B/Y button will restart at your current scenario location.
 * Left stick PUSH (controller) or V key or LEFT VR controller A/X button will reset your view position.
 * There is an in-cockpit button to reset the attitude indicator.
 When the ship is stationary on the ground, the internal gyroscope and accelerometers can determine the rotation axis of the moon, and the ship's orientation with respect to the horizon, and pressing reset will initialize the indicator to show true heading (0 degrees N, 90 degrees E, etc.) and tilt.
 When the ship is aloft, and **not** rotating, then the reset button will force the indicator to show heading of zero degrees and level horizon, regardless of the ship's actual position.
 This is because there are no external references (i.e. gps satellites or ground beacons) that can determine true orientation or position.
 Future versions of the game will probably incorporate additional navigational aids and attitude indicator modes.
+* The horizontal drift indicator has three ranges selectable with a "radio buttons".
 * Keyboard [ or ] keys or RIGHT VR controller B/Y button will select one of five different starting locations above the surface of the moon.
 Your selected location will be saved and will also become the startup location the next time you run the program.
 The locations are: +161 degrees longitude, 89.9 degrees latitude, 0 degrees heading
 -134 degrees longitude, +31 degrees latitude, 90 degrees heading
 +46 degrees longitude, -10 degrees latitude, 0 degrees heading